nolar/kopf/docs/idempotence.rst

 Kopf provides tools to make the handlers idempotent.

-`kopf.register` function and `kopf.on.this` decorator allow to schedule arbitrary sub-handlers for the execution in the current cycle.
+The `kopf.register` function and the `kopf.subhandler` decorator allow to schedule arbitrary sub-handlers for the execution in the current cycle.

 `kopf.execute` coroutine executes arbitrary sub-handlers directly in the place of invocation, and returns when all they have succeeded.